tzshi/dp-parser-emnlp17/README.md

 For more up-to-date parser under maintenance, please see <https://github.com/tzshi/cdparser>.

 See also our system entry [C2L2](https://github.com/CoNLL-UD-2017/C2L2) to the CoNLL 2017 Shared Task on parsing Universal Dependencies, which applied the same algorithms as described in the EMNLP paper.
-The system won second place in overall evaluation, and the first place in the category of surprise langugaes.
+The system won second place in overall evaluation, and the first place in the category of surprise languages.

 # Requirements